Sam559I/API-/README.md

 #### Summary

-Certainly!
-Let's break down the features, purpose, and functionalities of the SQLAlchemy ORM used in the provided Flask application based on the code provided:
+## R5 Explain the features, purpose and functionalities of the object-relational mapping system (ORM) used in this app.

 ### Features of SQLAlchemy ORM